Add URL RLROUSE Directory & Informational Resources Site Map

 The AMA notes that while family patterns often indicate increased risk, they do not necessarily predict certainty of developing a medical condition.
 "Knowing your family history is important, but it's not an exact science," Dr. Hill adds.
 "Patients still need to share their concerns with their physicians and work on addressing them."

-Article courtesy of Content Infusion.
+Article courtesy of ARA Content.

 More Interesting Articles